maitag/littleBigInt/README.md

 trace(a + b); // 10

 // increment and decrement
-// This works not with haxes operationoverloads yet if argument or result is 0 (because of 'null') ! trace(++a); // 3 trace(a++); // 4
+trace(++a); // 3
+trace(a++); // 4
 trace( a ); // 5